-HI 140 Western Civilization 1
+HI 140 Ancient Western Civilization

 Must be taken concurrently with LI 140.

-A historical survey and cultural examination of the early civilizations that once flourished in ancient Mesopotamia, Palestine, Egypt, Greece, and Rome, terminating with the Medieval Byzantine, Islamic, and Carolingian empires of the ninth century A.D.
+A historical survey and cultural examination of the early civilizations that once flourished in ancient Mesopotamia, Palestine, Egypt, Greece, and Rome, terminating with the traditional date for the fall of the Roman Empire (i.e., A.D.
+476).

-HI 141 Western Civilization 2 3 Hours
+HI 141 Medieval Western Civilization